 The best day trips from Queenstown

-Queenstown is dramatic.
-Like Taylor Swift dramatic.
-Only instead of boy dramas and frenemies, it is dramatic mountain scenery, thrilling activities, and a super-charged food and wine scene that attract.
+Queenstown is full of surprises.
+Whether it’s dramatic mountain scenery, thrilling activities, and a super-charged food and wine scene, you know there’s something that’ll attract your attention.
 And it’s not just New Zealand’s adventure capital that can claim this pull on your emotions.
 That’s why we’ve compiled our favourite day trips to take, using Queenstown as your base.
-By day, drive to these epic locations, by night, return to Queenstown’s thriving restaurant and bar scene (including our very own Miss Lucy’s).
+By day, drive to these epic locations, by night, return to Queenstown’s thriving restaurant and bar scene.
 Best of both worlds?
 Don’t mind if we do.

 If Queenstown is the adventure playground of New Zealand, then neighbouring Wanaka is the region’s natural one.
 Crystal-clear lakes, snow-capped Southern Alps, and laid-back vibe where nothing is taken too seriously, It all makes Wanaka a firm favourite on the tourism map.
 Plus, Wanaka has the best cookies we’ve ever tasted!
 In our book, that’s reason enough to go.